Oblongs/common-domain-model/docs/eligible-collateral-representation.md

 possible initially and then extend the model further as required via open-source contributions under the CDM governance structure.

-At the outset, there have been no common standards for describing collateral; the foundational structure in the CDM provides a means to identify a majority of collateral issuers and covers a wide range of asset types that are commonly seen in eligible collateral data.
+Until now, there have been no common standards for describing collateral; the foundational structure in the CDM provides a means to identify the majority of collateral issuers and covers a wide range of asset types that are commonly seen in eligible collateral data.

 The approach in the CDM is to adopt a similar method to the 'Animal